patmllr/snib/docs/usage/presets.md

 Included: `cpp`, `datascience`, `java`, `python`, `unity`, `unreal`, `web` (.toml)

 !!! question "Why is there only so little"
-    These serve as starting points and can be adjusted or extended by the community (see [Contribute Presets](#contribute-presets)).
+    These serve as starting points and can be adjusted or extended by the community.

 ## Creating Your Own Preset